squareybrow/wordle_solver/docs/devlog.md

 ## Results

 The success rate is quite good!
-However, I noticed that for the word **'loved'** it required 7 steps, which means it failed the Wordle game (since you only get 6 attempts).
+However, I noticed that for the word **'loved'**, it required 7 steps, which means it failed the Wordle game (since you only get 6 attempts).

 ![Log of the word 'loved' failing the puzzle](image-1.png)